zama-ai/fhevm/docs/fundamentals/decrypt.md

 # Decrypt and reencrypt
+This document explains how to decrypt and reencrypt data on the blockchain using a Key Management Service (KMS) and the Gateway service.
+The process ensures secure handling of sensitive data without exposing the blockchain's private key.

 ## How it's working

 Validators of the blockchain do not own the blockchain's private key.
-Instead, the private key is owned by a Key Management Service (KMS).
+Instead, the private key is owned by a KMS.
 If the plaintext value is needed at some point, there are two ways to obtain it.
 Both methods are handled by a service called the Gateway.

 - If the plaintext is needed for some logic in a contract, the Gateway acts as an oracle service: it will listen to decryption request events and return the decrypted value through a callback function.
 - If the plaintext is needed by a dApp, the Gateway provides an API to reencrypt a ciphertext with the dApp's public key.